jeansung/WakeMeWhenAndroidApp/project2_featuretracker.md

 ## Bonus Features
 That I might add if I have time
-* Let user choose a sound rom a list
+* Let user choose a sound from a list
 * A start menu